kazirshahria/predict_nfl_match_winner/README.md

-# 🏈 Predict NFL Matchup Winner 🏈
+# 🏈 Predict The NFL Matchup Winner 🏈

-**Objective**: Create a model that is able to predict the winner of matchups in the NFL using historical data and team information
+**Objective**: Develop a model that can classify the winner of NFL matchups

 ## What Problems Does It Solve?

-A team winning or losing can help sport enthusiasts and companies to:
+A team winning or losing helps fans and stakeholders to:

 - Make better decisions
 - Gain a competitive advantage
-- Estimate the probability of winning
+- Potentially profit

 ## Key Findings

-- A team being home or away is not important deciding who wins or loses
-- The model performs well predicting home winners
+- Model is more accurate at predicting home wins
-- The XGB model generalizes winning teams better than logistic regression
+- Team wins from last season increases model's accuracy

 ## Next Steps

-This model is **ONLY** looking at matchup, game information, and win percentage from last season.
-To better predict the winning team, other factors such as lineups, recent performance, and team ranking, may improve predictive capabilities.
+This model only looks at matchup, game information, and win records.

+To better predict the winning team, other factors such as lineups, injury reports, recent performance, and team ranking, may improve predictive capabilities.